YvesCB/GameGrammar/README.md

 ### `!tags`

-Will show the list of all availalbe tags.
+Will show the list of all available tags.

 ### `!add_tag <tag_name> <tag_response>`